Women to Watch Awards

 - Shawn Lamb – Engineering Manager, Stability, and Radiological Analysis, GE Hitachi Nuclear Energy

-- Lisa Leath – President and Founder, Leath HR Group / President and Founder, WorkTok
+- Lisa Leath – President, Leath HR Group / CEO, WorkTok

 - Danielle Mahon – Founder, Topsail Steamer